-Dr. Stone is also the senior adviser to the Bio-X Strategic Technology Team, which fosters and pursues collaborative biotechnology research efforts across the AFRL technical directorates.
-He has authored more than 70 technical publications and four technical book chapters.
-He is also on the editorial board of two international scientific journals and is a Fellow of AFRL and the International Optical Engineering Society.
-Known for his scientific contributions in the field of biomimetics and biologically-inspired materials research, Dr. Stone was appointed as a senior executive in May 2007.
+Dr. Stone has authored more than 90 technical publications and five technical book chapters.
+He is on the editorial board of two international scientific journals and is a Fellow of AFRL and the International Optical Engineering Society.

-1991 Bachelor of Science degree in biological sciences, Wright State University, Ohio
+1991 Bachelor of Science in Biological Sciences, Wright State University, Ohio

-1997 Doctor of Philosophy degree in biochemistry, Carnegie Mellon University, Pa.
+1997 Doctor of Philosophy in Biochemistry, Carnegie Mellon University, Pa.

 1. January 1992 - August 1992, materials research engineer, Materials and Manufacturing Directorate, Air Force Research Laboratory, Wright-Patterson AFB, Ohio